zpoint/Go-Internals/runtime/gc/gc.md

 }
 ```

-If we inspect the `file.s`, we can learn that `new(int)` will call `runtime.newobject` by comipler, follow the function definition in `runtime.newobject`, we can find that a resource named `span` will be selected and the memory space required by the type will be allocated from the span, and the span wil mark the object inside it's structure in a bitmap, so that gc can track which object is allocated by inspecting the span
+If we inspect the `file.s`, we can learn that `new(int)` will call `runtime.newobject` by comipler, follow the function definition in `runtime.newobject`, we can find that a resource named `span` will be selected and the memory space required by the type will be allocated from the span, if the malloc object does not contain pointer, the `noscan` span will be used, otherwise, the `scan` span will be used, and the corresponding `heapArena` structure contains a `bitmap` , the `bitmap` will be marked so that gc can track which object contains pointer by querying the `bitmap`

 ## when gc starts